-While our building may remain closed to in-person gatherings, God’s Doors are Open to All!
-First Church is proud to announce the unveiling of a public art installation, God’s Doors Are Open To All, (#GodsDoorsAkron) on Wednesday, August 26, 2020.
-This installation is located on the church lawn facing Market Street.
+Regardless if our building is open or closed, God’s Doors are Open to All!
+First Church was proud to announce the unveiling of a public art installation, God’s Doors Are Open To All, (#GodsDoorsAkron) on Wednesday, August 26, 2020.
+This installation was located on the church lawn facing Market Street.

 First Church created this installation as a visual statement of its support of diversity and inclusion.
-Consisting of 8 full-sized doors mounted side by side, this project contains many visual, conceptual and participatory levels of diversity and inclusion.
-Each of the 8 doors is of a different style or size, and each is painted one of the colors in the Philadelphia rainbow (red, orange, yellow, green, blue, purple, brown, black) in support of the LGBTQ+ community.
+Consisting of 8 full-sized doors mounted side by side, this project contained many visual, conceptual and participatory levels of diversity and inclusion.
+Each of the 8 doors was of a different style or size, and each was painted one of the colors in the Philadelphia rainbow (red, orange, yellow, green, blue, purple, brown, black) in support of the LGBTQ+ community.

 First Church commissioned 8 local artists, each assigned to decoratively paint one door.
 First Church curated the selected artists to provide a wide diversity of ethnicity, race, and age, as well as inclusion of members from the LBGTQ+ community.
 Each artist was encouraged to decoratively paint their door in their distinctive and cultural style, adding an additional layer of diversity and inclusion.